 If an appeal is approved, the student will be placed on probation.
-His or her SAP will be evaluated the following semester he or she is enrolled to ensure the student is still meeting the appropriate requirements.
+His or her SAP will be evaluated the following semester to ensure the student is still meeting the appropriate requirements.
 If at that time the standards are not being met, a SAP hold will be placed back on the student’s account and any federal aid and need-based state grant aid in future semesters will be canceled.

 Multiple and Dual Degrees

 For students who are pursuing a second undergraduate or graduate degree or are working on dual degrees, hours from both degrees are counted when evaluating SAP.
 If determined not to meet the maximum time frame component of SAP, the student has the option to submit an appeal documenting their situation.
 If an appeal is approved, the student will be placed on an academic plan which will generally allow the student to attempt up to 150% of the additional credit hours required to earn his or her second or dual degree.